Exhibition: ‘Dave Heath: Dialogues with Solitudes’ at The Photographers’ Gallery, London

 Posing Beauty is divided into three thematic sections.
 The first theme, Constructing a Pose, considers the interplay between the historical and the contemporary, between self-representation and imposed representation, and the relationship between subject and photographer.
 The second theme, Body and Image, questions the ways in which our contemporary understanding of beauty has been constructed and framed through the body.
 The last section, Modeling Beauty and Beauty Contests, invites a deeper reading of beauty, its impact on mass culture and individuals and how the display of beauty affects the ways in which we see and interpret the world and ourselves.

 According to author and historian Barbara Summers: “Beauty is power.
-And the struggle to have the entire range of Black beauty recognized and respected is a serious one.”
+And the struggle to have the entire range of Black beauty recognised and respected is a serious one.”

 Press release from the Virginia Museum of Fine Arts website